-Three research centers at Penn are working together to bring Penn’s expertise on urban issues to this year’s World Urban Forum (WUF), the world’s premier conference on urban issues, to be held in Kuala Lumpur, Malaysia, from February 7-13, 2018.
+Feb 6, 2018—Philadelphia, PA-- Three research centers at Penn are working together to bring Penn’s expertise on urban issues to this year’s World Urban Forum (WUF9), the world’s premier conference on urban issues, to be held in Kuala Lumpur, Malaysia, from February 7-13, 2018.

-The three centers—the Penn Institute for Urban Research (Penn IUR), the Kleinman Center for Energy Policy, and Perry World House—are publishing a white paper series in advance of the February event, staging a large exhibition of Penn research at the week-long event, and sending a delegation of nearly a dozen researchers, students and staff members to Kuala Lumpur to participate.
+The three centers—the Penn Institute for Urban Research (Penn IUR), the Kleinman Center for Energy Policy (KCEP), and Perry World House (PWH)—published a white paper series in advance of the February event, are staging a multidisciplinary exhibition of Penn research at the week-long event, and are sending a delegation of 14 scholars, students, and staff members to Kuala Lumpur to participate.

 Through these efforts, the three centers aim to showcase their research as well as the research of established and emerging Penn scholars affiliated with the centers.
 By joining forces to present at this year’s WUF9, the centers aim to bring timely Penn-based scholarship that addresses pressing sustainable urbanization issues to leading policymakers and practitioners across the globe.